latoyawenzinger/Deep-Learning-Challenge/README.md

 Results: Using bulleted lists and images to support your answers, address the following questions:

-Data Preprocessing

-What variable(s) are the target(s) for your model?
-What variable(s) are the features for your model?
+ **Data Preprocessing**:

+* Target Variable:
+  * 'IS_SUCCESSFUL' - was the money used successfully (0 or 1)
+* Feature Variables:
+  * AFFILIATION—Affiliated sector of industry
+  * CLASSIFICATION—Government organization classification
+  * USE_CASE—Use case for funding
+  * ORGANIZATION—Organization type
+  * STATUS—Active status
+  * INCOME_AMT—Income classification
+  * SPECIAL_CONSIDERATIONS—Special considerations for application
+  * ASK_AMT—Funding amount requested
-What variable(s) should be removed from the input data because they are neither targets nor features?
+* What variable(s) should be removed from the input data because they are neither targets nor features?

-Compiling, Training, and Evaluating the Model
+**Compiling, Training, and Evaluating the Model**:

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?